SfikasTeo/NixOS/README.md

 # NixOS
+A linux distribution based on the Nix package Manager.
 The Nix Ecosystem is a collection of technologies designed to reproducibly build and declaratively configure and manage packages and systems as well as their dependencies.
 Nix purpose is reproducibility, based on a functional, declarative and a pure language, it minimizes the deviation of builded packages between systems.
+Packages throught the nix-env are installed at user level at /nix/store.
+Disclaiming: The following information will be customized and specific for my set-up process.
+Alternating the guide to your needs is advisable.

-## Starting up: The main resources that will be of use for the installation Guide.
+## Starting up: The main resources that will be of use for the installation Guide

 * [The Manual](https://nixos.org/manual/nixos/stable/index.html#nixos-manual)
 * [Nix Wiki](https://nixos.wiki)